hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 | `orderid` | Unique identifier of the order as provided by the merchant
 | `cid` | Unique identifier of the customer as provided by the merchant
 | `state` | Transaction state.
 The value must be from the following list: `completed`, `pending`, `declined` or `error`.
 | `status` | Transaction status.
-A list of available statuses can be found in the appendices.
+A list of possible transaction statuses can be found in the Transaction statuses section.
 | `test` | `1` if the transaction is a test transaction; otherwise `0`.
 | `reference` | Unique identifier of the transaction
 | `approval` | Authorization code (up to 35 characters) generated for each approved or pending transaction by the acquiring provider